buildbot/buildbot/master/docs/developer/cls-forcesched.rst

         :param master: the :py:class:`~buildbot.master.BuildMaster` instance
         :param properties: a dictionary of properties
         :param changes: a list of changeids that will be used to build the SourceStamp for the forced builds
-        :param sourcestamps: the SourceStamp dictionary that will be passed to the build; some parameters modify sourcestamps rather than properties.
+        :param sourcestamps: the SourceStamp dictionary that will be passed to the build; some parameters modify sourcestamps rather than properties
         :param collector: a :py:class:`buildbot.schedulers.forcesched.ValidationErrorCollector` object, which is used by nestedParameter to collect errors from its childs
         :param kwargs: a dictionary of the posted values